 I’ve helped many readers plan unforgettable backpacking and hiking trips.

 Want my help with yours?
 Click here now.

 Why Spend More?

 If you can’t afford more-expensive gear, just get cheap stuff and get outside.
 You’ll be fine.
 If you can afford better gear later, you’ll appreciate it that much more.

 But if you’re an avid outdoorsperson and you can afford good gear, why settle for less?
 No, price does not always correlate directly with quality—but it often does.
 Whenever a friend who can afford good gear asks for my advice, I always say that he or she would be foolish to buy cheap, because they don’t need to put up with inferior comfort or performance.

 And ultimately, if you’re out regularly and buy good gear, the cost per day of use over the life of that gear will be low, more than justifying the enjoyment you gained from it.

-See all of my reviews of backpacks, daypacks, backpacking tents, outdoor apparel, rain jackets, hiking shoes, backpacking boots, and sleeping bags, and all of my reviews of backpacking gear and hiking gear at The Big Outside.
+See all of my reviews of backpacks, daypacks, backpacking tents, outdoor apparel, rain jackets, hiking shoes, backpacking boots, sleeping bags, down jackets and insulated jackets, and all of my reviews of backpacking gear and hiking gear at The Big Outside.

 NOTE: I tested gear for Backpacker magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.